Skip to main content

 Jacobian-Enhanced Neural Network (JENN)

 Jacobian-Enhanced Neural Networks (JENN) are fully connected multi-layer perceptrons, whose training process is modified to predict partial derivatives accurately.
-This is accomplished by minimizing a modified version of the Least Squares Estimator (LSE) that accounts for Jacobian prediction error (see theory).
+This is accomplished by minimizing a modified version of the Least Squares Estimator (LSE) that accounts for Jacobian prediction error (see paper).
 The main benefit of jacobian-enhancement is better accuracy with fewer training points compared to standard fully connected neural nets, as illustrated below.

 Example #1 Example #2